mstksg/backprop/doc/01-getting-started.md

 ```

 We can now use the gradient to "[train][]" our network to give the correct
-responses given a certain input.
+responses given a certain input!
+This can be done by computing the gradient
+for every expected input-output pair, and adjusting the network in the opposite
+direction of the gradient every time.

 [train]: https://blog.jle.im/entry/purely-functional-typed-models-1.html